Back to blog

 • install and membership changes

-The biggest practical lesson for me was to treat inbound bot events as triggers, not as the whole source of truth.
+The most useful practical lesson was to treat inbound bot events as triggers, not as the whole source of truth.
 They tell you that something changed.
 Your app usually still needs a cleaner representation before running product logic on top of it.

 That is where Graph becomes useful.
 It gives you a more product-friendly way to think about workspace state instead of keeping everything in webhook mode.